Job Posting Disclaimer

 Fraudulent Job & Internship Posting Warning & Disclaimer

-The University of Delaware Career Services posts job listings for the convenience of students.
+The University of Delaware Career Center posts job listings for the convenience of students.
 The university does not endorse or recommend employers, and a posting does not constitute an endorsement or recommendation.
 The university explicitly makes no representations or guarantees about job listings or the accuracy of the information provided by the employer.
 The university is not responsible for safety, wages, working conditions, or any other aspect of off-campus employment without limitation.
 It is the responsibility of students to perform due diligence in researching employers when applying for or accepting private, off-campus employment and to thoroughly research the facts and reputation of each organization to which they are applying.
 Students should be prudent and use common sense and caution when applying for or accepting any position.

 Red Flags: How to identify a potentially fraudulent posting